-How to File a Non-Urgent, or Non-Emergency Complaint of Sexual Misconduct at GCC

-A. Complaints Against Students
+How to File a Non-Urgent, or Non-Emergency Complaint of Sexual Misconduct at GCC A. Complaints Against Students

-Non-emergency complaints of sexual misconduct against students may be filed with the Associate Dean of Student Services in Room 2224, 2nd floor, Student Services & Administration Building, or call (671) 735-5573.
+Non-emergency complaints of sexual misconduct against students may be filed with the Associate Dean of Student Services at Building B or call (671) 735-5555 Ext.
+5566.
 Adjudication shall be in accordance with the grievance procedures outlined in the GCC Student Handbook.